Information Security Policy

 - Production ssh keys must be pass phase protected and are not permitted on portable devices unless full disk encyrtption is implemented on those devices.

-- All access to the EC2 console must be via a 2FA enabled account.
+- All access to the cloud services must be via a 2FA enabled account.

 - Production snapshots are not permitted be loaded into development environments.